 The result was a diverse and thought-provoking selection of essays.
 The 18 finalists are recognized each year at a special awards program at the Museum the evening of President’s Day.
 The Essay Challenge is a collaboration between the Gerald R. Ford Presidential Museum and Gerald R. Ford Presidential Foundation.

-The 2015 Gerald R. Ford Student Essay Challenge theme is “The Mean of Integrity Today”.
+The 2015 Gerald R. Ford Student Essay Challenge theme is “The Meaning of Integrity Today”.

 2015 Student Essay Challenge Rules and Guidelines

 First Place: Olivia McLean, 12th Grade, Forest Hills Eastern High School

 Second Place: Olivia Marie Rice, 12th Grade, Schoolcraft High School